Osbert Parsley: Death and commemoration

 In 1580, Parsley's name appeared at the top of the list of lay clerks in the Norwich Cathedral audit book.
 His will, made on 9 December 1584, was proved by his widow on 6 April of the following year.
-He died in Norwich in 1585, aged 71, and was buried in the cathedral where he had worked throughout most of his life.
+He died in Norwich in 1585, aged around 74, and was buried in the cathedral where he had worked throughout most of his life.
 He left bequests valued at about £75.
 A friend of four Bishops of Norwich—Richard Nykke, Thomas Thirlby, John Parkhurst and Edmund Freke—Parsley was also well respected by his contemporaries for his musical ability and his personal character.
 His fellow lay singing men honoured him by commissioning a commemorative plaque—uniquely for a lay clerk in an English cathedral—in the north aisle.

 The plaque to Parsley, which once had indecipherable text, was restored in 1930 as a memorial to the composer and organist Arthur Mann.
 It was unveiled during an evensong service on 10 July 1930, with music by Parsley and Mann sung by the choirs of King's College, Cambridge, Ely Cathedral, and Norwich Cathedral.
 The text of the memorial reads: